Convicted paedophile who worked on What Now also worked with kids at NZ Football

 Police referred inquiries to Customs, as they were the prosecuting body.

-A Customs spokesperson said Customs worked closely with police to investigate and address any breaches that may arise while a defendant was on bail.
+A Customs spokesperson said Customs worked closely with police to investigate and address any breaches that might arise while a defendant was on bail.

 "We cannot provide any further comments while this case is before the court."